Ecodenl/Woningdossier/readme.md

 Options:
 - [Vagrant + ansible](docs/setup/vagrant-ansible.md)
-- Docker
+- Docker (will follow later)
 - Homestead

 ### The application

-## PHP versie
+## PHP version
-Momenteel wordt PHP 7.1 als doelstelling gebruikt.
-Dit omdat Laravel 5.5 dit als eis stelt.
+PHP 7.1 is the current targeted version as this is required by Laravel 5.5.

-## Conventies
+## Conventions
-Het woningdossier is gebaseerd op Laravel 5.5 LTS.
-We houden ons dan ook  zoveel mogelijk aan aan de daarin geldende conventies, zoals PSR-4 autoloading.
+The woningdossier is based on Laravel 5.5 LTS.
+Our goal is to confirm as much as possible to the conventions by the framework (i.e. PSR-4 autoloading).

-### Code conventies
+### Code conventions

 ## Pull requests

-## In opdracht van